michaelcourcy/kasten-flexible-server/readme.md

 # Backup, Restore, Migrate

-use kasten to backup, restore the secret asociated to each secret, the binding will make sure that the blueprint will be executed for each secret.
+Use kasten to backup, restore the secret asociated to each secret, the binding will make sure that the blueprint will be executed for each secret.

+You can also experiment partial restore in app2 namespace, for instance onlt restore app3 secret on any restorepoint of your choice.